-Observe that $K = \overline{\Omega}$ (which is not simply-connected) is a generalized sector (see where a and b are the horizontal and vertical semi-axes, respectively; the distribution of N = 312 Xu-like points in K (degree n = 24), is shown in Fig. 4.1 (left).
+Observe that $K = \overline{\Omega}$ (which is not simply-connected) is a generalized sector (see Section 3.2), with boundaries defined by the polar equation of the ellipses where a and b are the horizontal and vertical semi-axes, respectively; the distribution of N = 312 Xu-like points in K (degree n = 24), is shown in Fig. 4.1 (left).